Kuta, Bali: Kuta Beach

 The beach has been notable since the early 1970s.
 Kuta (koo-tah) beach is also known as Sunset Beach, as opposed to the Sunrise Beach, another name for Sanur Beach.
 Luxury resorts, restaurants, and clubs are located along the beach.

 In 2011, a two-metre-high white sandstone fence, built in a Balinese architecture style, was built along the road to block the sand from blowing to the cafes and restaurants.
 The project cost Rp.
-4 billion (USD $255,000).
+4 billion (US$255,000).
 Some tourists dislike it as it is considered to be blocking the beach view, while others believe the wall helps dampen the sounds from the congested traffic on the adjacent street.
 Together Kuta Beach is 2.5km long.
 To make the beach cleaner, as of late August 2011, vendors are prohibited from selling food on the beach, but they are still allowed to sell beverages and souvenirs.

 The annual monsoon season in the region often results in trash and plastic waste washing up on the shore.
 Locals and tourists volunteer to clean the waste.